 Chocolate Chip Cookies: Ever since I discovered Martha Stewart’s Crisp and Chewy Chocolate Chip Cookie recipe, I’ve looked no further.
 I could make them in my sleep; everyone loves them; they are just so good—chewy and bendy.
 In fact, every time I make them I say, “these are the best cookies I’ve ever made,” and my son always smiles, rolls his eyes, and says, “You say that every time!”
 It’s become a joke between us, but they really are!
 It’s like I forget how irresistibly good a fresh, warm chocolate chip cookie is—even for me, a girl whose salty tooth is far more demanding than her sweet tooth.
+As much as I love my regular recipe, I decided to give these a try.
+Wow.
+Just wow.

 So, over the years I’ve been hearing this constant buzz about Jacques Torres, AKA Mr. Chocolate, and his famous NY Times cookie recipe.
 I thought to myself, “how good can they really be?”
 I mean, chocolate chip cookies are great, and yes, I’ve been known to eat a few right off the tray while they’re still warm and melty… Is there any other way??
 But they’re just one of those things.
 I didn’t feel the urge to try this hyped up, fancy recipe for something I consider homey and traditional.